 Lithium-ion batteries are already gaining popularity, and One of the American Manufacturer have already launched their Power pack and Power wall, with supporting infrastructure.
 But the offering is in its nascent state, and the pricing, at first sight, is not ideal for mass consumption.
 As the popularity of solar power storage and utilisation picks up, the product is expected to achieve better economies of scale leading to significant reduction in prices.
 Other major electronic manufacturers have already recognised the opportunities in Lithium-ion batteries and are building large capacities of batteries around the world.
 With more consumers willing to put their money behind solar storage systems, there will be more players entering the segment contributing to healthy competition and affordable pricing.

-Lithium-ion batteries are known to be useful only for small-scale power consumers such as computers and smart phones.
+Lithium-ion batteries are known to be used only for small-scale power consumers such as computers and smart phones.
 When it comes to large-scale use, we need a different system.
 This is why companies have been focusing on flow batteries.
 This type of battery converts electric energy to chemical energy and back to electrical energy.
 The chemical is capable of being stored in vast volumes for later use and power thus stored can be significantly higher compared to lithium-ion batteries.

 Flow batteries are similar to rechargeable batteries in a remote, except that it is on a larger scale.
 Flow batteries are still being developed and much more research is needed before they become commercially viable.
 But the technology holds great promise for the future.